cair/FlashRL/README.md

 # FlashRL - Flash Platform for Reinforcement Learning
 **Note that FlashRL is under heavy development.
-Breaking changes may occur**
+Breaking changes may occur** **Note: This version of FlashRL has been forked to experiment with non-Keras ML frameworks**

 Flash Reinforcement Learning (or FlashRL) is a framework for developing RL algorithms for flash games.
 It features several thousand game environments, some of which are ready to use without any modification.